r0bbar/siglab/siglab_py/README.md

     Take look at [**DivisiblePosition**](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/client.py)

     A note on position slicing ...
 When strategies want to enter into position(s), you don't send "Orders".
 From [client side](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/test_ordergateway.py) you should actually be sending a list of DivisiblePosition ("slice" is a property of "DivisiblePosition").
-While "positions" are executed in parallel (Think of delta neutral spread trades?), "slices" are executed sequentially.
+While "positions" are executed in parallel (Think of delta neutral spread trades?
+You'd like the two legs to be executed concurrently.), "slices" are executed sequentially.
 And also, amount on last slice need be >= min amount specified by exchanges, otherwise that last slice will be skipped.

     Further, a note on entry vs exit: